Godhanded/Godhanded/README.md

 - :telescope: I’m working as a Freelancer and Blockend developer building full-stack Decentralized web3 applications.

-- :seedling: Exploring full-stack Web2 development and Zero Knowledge Proof.
+- :seedling: Exploring AI/ML and Zero Knowledge Proofs.

 - :zap: In my free time, I watch Anime 🤤 and listen to Audio-books.